mattatz/unity-procedural-flower/README.md

 ## Usage

-Proceduralflower needs 3 PFShape(ScriptableObject) for petal and leaf shapes.
+ProceduralFlower needs 3 PFShape(ScriptableObject) for petal and leaf shapes.

 PFShape has control points and you can design its outline by the editor.